P1Gaming/P1-OM-Info/src/Programming/GitHub.md

 <span style="color:red"> STOOOOOOOOOOOOOOOOOOP

-Did you create a new branch??????
+- Make sure you did not fork the project instead of clone
-Go to branch -> New branch
+- Did you create a new branch??????
-Once you do that you are ready to start working.
+- Go to branch -> New branch, Once you do that you are ready to start working.

 ## Creating a Pull Request (PR)

-Once you complete your task push your changes, publich your branch and create a PR.
+Once you complete your task push your changes, publish your branch and create a PR.
 Someone will review it and merge it or request changes.
-Don't forget to create a PR card on the trello board.
+- Don't forget to create a PR card on the Trello board.
+Use this Trello template card for PR's: *[Template](https://trello.com/c/r4UJnCIK/434-pull-request-card-template-dont-delete)*

 The video below has all the steps: